apify/apify-docs/sources/platform/proxy/datacenter_proxy.md

 To learn more about [sessions](./index.md#sessions) and [IP address rotation](./index.md#ip-address-rotation), see the [proxy overview page](./index.md).

-# Examples {#examples}

-**Learn how to connect to Apify's datacenter proxies from your application with Node.js (axios and got-scraping), Python 2 and 3 and PHP using code examples.**

----

-This page contains code examples for connecting to [datacenter proxies](./index.md) using [Apify Proxy](https://apify.com/proxy).

-See the [connection settings](./usage.md) page for connection parameters.

-## Using the Apify SDK and Crawlee {#using-the-apify-sdk-and-crawlee}
+## Examples using the Apify SDK and Crawlee {#examples-using-the-apify-sdk-and-crawlee}

-If you are developing your own Apify [actor](../actors/index.mdx) using the [Apify SDK](/sdk/js) and [Crawlee](https://crawlee.dev/), you can use Apify Proxy in:
+If you are developing your own Apify [actor](../actors/index.mdx) using the Apify SDK ([JavaScript](/sdk/js) and [Python](/sdk/python)) or [Crawlee](https://crawlee.dev/), you can use Apify Proxy in:

 * [`CheerioCrawler`](https://crawlee.dev/api/cheerio-crawler/class/CheerioCrawler) by using the [`Actor.createProxyConfiguration()`](/sdk/js/api/apify/class/Actor#createProxyConfiguration) function.
 * [`PlaywrightCrawler`](https://crawlee.dev/api/playwright-crawler/class/PlaywrightCrawler) by using the [`Actor.createProxyConfiguration()`](/sdk/js/api/apify/class/Actor#createProxyConfiguration) function.
 * [`PuppeteerCrawler`](https://crawlee.dev/api/puppeteer-crawler/class/PuppeteerCrawler) by using the [`Actor.createProxyConfiguration()`](/sdk/js/api/apify/class/Actor#createProxyConfiguration) function.
 * [`JSDOMCrawler`](https://crawlee.dev/api/jsdom-crawler/class/JSDOMCrawler) by using the [`Actor.createProxyConfiguration()`](/sdk/js/api/apify/class/Actor#createProxyConfiguration) function.
+* [`requests`](https://pypi.org/project/requests/) library with Python SDK's [`Actor.createProxyConfiguration()`](/sdk/python/reference/class/Actor#create_proxy_configuration) function.
 * [`launchPlaywright()`](https://crawlee.dev/api/playwright-crawler/function/launchPlaywright) by specifying the proxy configuration in the function's options.
 * [`launchPuppeteer()`](https://crawlee.dev/api/puppeteer-crawler/function/launchPuppeteer) by specifying the proxy configuration in the function's options.
 * [`got-scraping`](https://github.com/apify/got-scraping) [NPM package](https://www.npmjs.com/package/got-scraping) by specifying proxy URL in the options.

-The Apify SDK's [ProxyConfiguration](/sdk/js/api/apify/class/ProxyConfiguration) enables you to choose which proxies you use for all connections.
+The Apify SDK's ProxyConfiguration ([JavaScript](/sdk/js/api/apify/class/ProxyConfiguration) and [Python](/sdk/python/reference/class/ProxyConfiguration)) enables you to choose which proxies you use for all connections.
 You can inspect the current proxy's URL and other attributes using the [proxyInfo](https://crawlee.dev/api/cheerio-crawler/interface/CheerioCrawlingContext#proxyInfo) property of [crawling context](https://crawlee.dev/api/cheerio-crawler/interface/CheerioCrawlingContext) of your crawler's [requestHandler](https://crawlee.dev/api/cheerio-crawler/interface/CheerioCrawlerOptions#requestHandler).

 ### Rotate IP addresses {#rotate-ip-addresses}